 SECTION 1.2.
 Depositing Cash.
-The School Operations Manager shall be responsible for depositing cash in The Leadership School bank account.
-The School Operations Manager will only be responsible for depositing the cash into the bank account, and will be segregated from the duty of receiving the cash on behalf of the school.
+The Executive Director, Treasurer, or Operations Director shall be responsible for depositing cash in The Leadership School bank account.
+The Operations Director will only be responsible for depositing the cash into the bank account, and will be segregated from the duty of receiving the cash on behalf of the school.
 Deposits shall be made weekly at a minimum.
 All undeposited cash shall be kept in a secured location on school premises with limited access.
 A copy of the validated deposit slip shall be returned to the school on same day the deposit is made or the next day after the deposit is made.

 SECTION 1.3.
 Expenditures.
 All expenditures of school funds, including cash expenditures, shall be documented and accounted for by daily receipts.
 As a general rule, cash shall not be used to make purchases except from petty cash, as described in Section 1.5.
 School checks shall not be made payable to “Cash”.